Alessandro Cortini: Nine Inch Nails

 Cortini toured with Nine Inch Nails from 2005 to 2008, during the band's "Live: With Teeth", "Performance 2007" and "Lights in the Sky over North/South America" tours.
 His primary role was that of touring keyboard player, although he also played guitar and bass guitar on some songs.
 Besides touring with the band, Cortini also contributed to the instrumental album Ghosts I–IV (receiving co-writing credits on a number of tracks) and the 2008 album The Slip.
 A Modwheelmood remix of "The Great Destroyer" was also released on the Year Zero remix album Year Zero Remixed, and Cortini features in the live DVD Beside You in Time, as well as the music videos for The Hand That Feeds and Survivalism.
 He left the band at the end of 2008, citing a desire to pursue other projects.

 In March 2017, Nine Inch Nails' official Twitter account announced Cortini would be part of the 2017 summer performance lineup, during which his primary instrument was bass.

-When Nine Inch Nails was inducted into the Rock and Roll Hall of Fame in 2020, Cortini became the first Italian inducted, as a member of the band.
+Cortini became the first Italian inducted into Rock and Roll Hall of Fame as a member of Nine Inch Nails in 2020.